advanced-computer-lab/Shawarma-Eaters/README.md

 # Shawarma Airline

- > A mock web app supporting reserving fake flights online.
+ > A mock web app supporting reserving fake flights online.Using the MERN STACK in shadow of MVC patterrn

 ### How to run the web app: